How to Obtain Citizenship in Dominica

 Many countries around the world have some kind of program in which by investing or buying property gets you residency or a second passport.
 Of course, every program is different.
 In some countries, the investment needed is quite large and there is a long period before obtaining citizenship.

 There are a lot of factors that you need to consider before choosing your best option for investing or buying a second passport, but what most people search for is fast and easy with the highest number of visa-free travel options.
-Europe offers great programs for a second passports, but they’re expensive and an take years to complete.
+Europe offers great programs for a second passport, but they’re expensive and can take years to complete.
 For this reason, many investors are looking at countries in the Caribbean.

 The Caribbean offers various incentives that European countries don’t.
-One of the things that stands out is how inexpensive is to live on the island.
-Property near the beach is relatively cheap, at least compared to my Southern California, and the quality of life is excellent.
+One of the things that stand out is how inexpensive is to live on the island.
+Property near the beach is relatively cheap, at least compared to California or Florida, and the quality of life is excellent.
 If you’re planning to invest, the Caribbean market is exploding at the moment with many high profile companies starting corporations there.
 One country, in particular, that is welcoming many international residents is Dominica.

 To be clear, you don’t need to live in Dominica to get a second passport from Dominica.
 You just need to pay the fee or make the investment.
 Where you choose to live is up to you.
-I talk about lifestyle and real estate here for those that invest in rental properties.
+We talk about lifestyle, the offshore markets, and foreign real estate here; for those that invest in rental properties, Dominica might be an excellent place to pick up a second passport and add a beautiful property to your portfolio.

-When you talk about the Caribbean the first country that comes to mind is probably Isn’t Dominica, but this is a good thing.
+When you talk about the Caribbean the first country that comes to mind probably isn’t Dominica, but this is a good thing.
 Dominica is an authentic natural paradise, ideal to spend the holidays and perfect for retirement.
 It’s also off US and regulators radar, so not as much scrutiny as St. Kitts.